smallDazza/T1A3_Terminal_Application/README.md

 ![ticket number json file](./docs/json%20file%20saved.png)
 ______________________________________________________________

+#### **Feature Two**
+**Estimate Package Delivery Times:**
-**Feature Two** - ***Estimate Package Delivery Times*** Description - This feature for Estimate Package Delivery Times will ask the user to enter 2 postcode numbers, the senders postcode and the receivers postcode.
+***Description*** - This feature for Estimate Package Delivery Times will ask the user to enter 2 postcode numbers, the senders postcode and the receivers postcode.
 Based on the 2 postcodes entered and the the postal zones they belong to, the application will display an estimated delivery time in number of days to the user.
 This feature has been based on the estimates from the Australia Post parcel post delivery estimator grid 2023.
 These can be viewed from this pdf:
 ![Aust Post Parcel Delivery Estimates](./docs/AusPost%20Transit%20Grid%20Delivery%20Estimator%20August%202023%20update.pdf)

-Logic - In the delivery_estimate.py file, the delivery_time function will be called.
+***Logic*** - In the delivery_estimate.py file, the delivery_time function will be called.
 From the packages folder, the delivery_estimate file is importing the following function and their uses:
 - post_zone from the postal_zones.py file = this uses the user postcodes entered to find & return a zone number the postcode belongs to.
-This post_zone function is being re-used in the same way as it was in the delivery_cost file.
+This post_zone function **is being re-used in the same way** as it was in the delivery_cost file.

-The user will be asked to input a sender postcode and a receiver postcode.
-This will return the postal zones these postcodes belong to.
+The sender and receiver postcodes inputed from the post_zone function will return the postal zones these postcodes belong to.